 A right to sue letter by the Equal Employment Opportunity Commission (EEOC) gives you permission to file your employment discrimination lawsuit in federal court.
-Receiving one means that you have exhausted your administrative remedies for the discrimination, which is often a prerequisite for bringing a discrimination a private lawsuit.
+Receiving a right to sue letter means that you have exhausted your administrative remedies, which is often necessary for bringing a private lawsuit.

 It is as if the EEOC says to you:

-“We’ve considered this matter, and we decided not to bring a lawsuit or take legal action ourselves.
-So we’re handing the ball over to you.
+“We have done what we can in this matter, and we are handing the ball over to you.
 If you and your lawyer want to bring a lawsuit, at this point, you have our blessing.”

-The right to sue letter means that the EEOC will not assist in your case any longer.
+In short, the right to sue letter (also called a “notice of the right to sue”) means that the EEOC will not assist in your case any longer.
 You will have 90 days to file your lawsuit.

-If you think that you have been discriminated against in the workplace, it is often wise to go to your employer’s human resources department, first.
+If you have been discriminated against or harassed in the workplace, go to your employer’s human resources department first in the hopes they can resolve the issue.
 This step is often mandated by your employee contract or handbook.
-The human resources department may be able to adequately resolve your case.

-Moreover, if your discrimination claim involves harassment by a non-supervisor, bringing your claim to HR is also essential for holding your employer liable.
-Generally, you can only hold your employer liable for non-supervisor harassment if the employer:
+Note that if your discrimination claim involves harassment by a non-supervisor, bringing your claim to HR is essential.
+Generally, you can hold your employer liable for non-supervisor harassment only if the employer:

 - failed to take immediate and appropriate action to stop it.1